-Source: ISDA SIMM Calibration Results April 2016 through December 2019.
+Source: ISDA SIMM Calibration Results for December 2019.

 The daily time series data in the identified stress period are equally time-weighted.
 The risk weight for the individual instrument is specified as the maximum of the absolute values of the extreme 1-tailed percentiles in two directions.
 We note that prior to Covid-19 these stress periods continued to be used and were one of the drivers of the overall calibration of the SIMM.
-As further described in Section 3, post-Covid-19 a new method for selecting the stress periods by quarters has been implemented.
+Post-Covid-19, a new method for selecting the stress periods by quarters has been implemented.